-This core narrative describes the April 2015 to March 2023 (RIIO-ED1) final business plans for South Eastern Power Networks.
+This core narrative describes the April 2015 to March 2023 (RIIO-ED1) final business plans of UK Power Networks' licence holding companies, Eastern Power Networks (EPN), London Power Networks (LPN) and South Eastern Power Networks (SPN) (collectively referred to as the Networks).
 Our final business plans set out what we plan to deliver for customers, how we have engaged with stakeholders to produce the plans, and what the plans will cost.